 Seek a Consultation with a Rome Workers’ Comp Attorney

-When you need assistance to understand the laws for Rome workers’ comp, count on the attorneys at Bader Law Firm, LLC.
+When you need assistance to understand the laws for Rome workers’ comp, count on the attorneys at Bader Scott Injury Lawyers.
 They can advise you on what type of compensation you will receive under the workers’ compensation program as well as provide you with guidance in the proper filing process.
-When you have questions about workers’ comp, contact Bader Law Firm, LLC.
+When you have questions about workers’ comp, contact Bader Scott Injury Lawyers.
 We can help.
 Set up a consultation with us today.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.